INFORMATION FOR AUTHORS

 If the manuscript is published, Conflict of Interest information will be communicated in a statement in the published paper.

 Individuals have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.
 Authors should identify individuals who provide writing assistance and disclose the funding source for this assistance.
 Identifying details should be omitted if they are not essential.
-Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
+Complete anonymity is difficult to achieve, however, an informed consent should be obtained if there is any doubt.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

 Human and Animal Rights

 Research involving human subjects, including identifiable human material or data, must have been performed in accordance with the Declaration of Helsinki and must have been approved by an appropriate ethics committee.
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.
-Although JRM does not public animal research, it may accept in specific situations (e.g., such as in when an animal experiment is also part of a human trial).
+Although JRM does not publish animal research, it may accept it in specific situations (eg, such as in when an animal experiment is also part of a human trial).
 Authors interested in submitting animal research should contact the Editor-in-Chief.
 Any study using animals needs to state the Institutional Animal Care approval and number.
 Any other ethics approvals should also be listed.
 If no ethical approvals were required, please state this.

 Cancer registrars are data information specialists that capture a complete history, diagnosis, treatment, and health status for every cancer patient in the U.S. The curated data provides essential information to researchers, healthcare providers, and public health officials to better monitor and advance cancer treatments, conduct research, and improve cancer prevention and screening programs.
 Learn more about how to become a cancer registrar and how cancer registry data is used to improve public health.